ashlynwinship/ashlynwinship.github.io/_posts/2014-3-3-Hello-World.md

 layout: post
 ---

-Ph.D student in Linguistics at Cornell
+First-year Ph.D. student in Linguistics at Cornell